Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/texture_paint/introduction.rst

 ------------

-When no UV layers or texture slots can be detected, the system will display a warning and a few controls to add the relevant data in the Tool Shelf.
+When no UV layers or texture slots can be detected, the system will display a warning and a few controls to add the relevant data in the Toolbar.
 You will not be able to paint until all missing data have been added.

 Add Simple UVs